chinesedfan/codejam/2018/README.md

 For visible tests, keep one center at `(0, 0, 0.5)` and rotate the xy plane.

+### Round 1a

+#### Problem A. Waffle Choppers

+Scan by rows and columns, with a final check for each cells.

+#### Problem B. Bit Party

+Sort by capacity and binary search to determine the time.

+#### Problem C. Edgy Baking

+DP for cut additions: not cut or cut.
+But MLE.
+Change to do intervals merge.

 ### Round 1b

 #### Problem A. Rounding Error